VeryBearyAndy/devNotes/src/content/docs/notes/High-Level-Concepts/TDD.md

 A primary result of this philosophy to software development is that it will minimize the complexity of any system that you write

+It removes the pressure of having to write amazing code and allows you to holistically come a solution

 ## Hypotheses Driven Development

 This is a design prospect in which you try to guess what is needed or the next steps in development are going to be, then implementing